 Ask - /faq/3032/fee-help-balance/

-The amount of FEE-HELP loan you are able to borrow has a limit set by the government.
+The amount of HELP loan you are able to borrow has a limit set by the government.

-Your FEE-HELP balance (or HELP balance) is the amount of FEE-HELP you are still able to borrow.
-This is equal to the maximum loan amount set by the government minus the amount of FEE-HELP loan used for any current or previous studies (undertaken on a Full Fee paying basis) at any higher education provider in Australia since 2005.
+Your HELP balance is the amount of HELP you are still able to borrow.
+This is equal to the maximum loan amount set by the government minus the amount of HELP loan used for any current or previous studies at any higher education provider in Australia.

 Combined HELP limit